 How can the healthcare system better support healthcare practitioners in adhering to these protocols?

 Are there any specific training or educational interventions that you believe would be beneficial in improving compliance?

 Is there any additional information or insights you would like to share regarding HIV/AIDS management at the Bono Regional Hospital?

-APPENDIX II: STUDY PLAN